kakrusch/gramdev/README.md

-# gramdev
+# Grammar Development Final project

 ## Overview

 a short description of the phenomenon

-- main clause wh-questions in English, implement do-support, inflection differences and selectional properties based on the wh-word and which part of the C-structure it belongs to.
+- main clause wh-questions in English, implement do-support, inflection differences and selectional properties based on the wh-word and which part of the C-structure it belongs to
+- implement 8 wh-words: Who, Whose, Which, What, Where, When, How and Why
+-

 ## Motivation - why I chose this phenomenon

 What it is, why I chose it, why it is challenging, etc.

--
+- seems like a straight-forward phenomenon, but there is a lot of selectional properties to look out for and a lot more that I could not include in this project

 ## Implementation approach/design